arnetheduck/j2c/README.md

 J2C comes in the form of an Eclipse plugin.
 If you downloaded the jar, copy it to $ECLIPSE_HOME/dropins.

+You need at least Eclipse 3.7.2 and Java 1.6 to run this plugin!

 If you downloaded the source code you'll have run the plugin by opening the project in Eclipse and starting a new Eclipse test instance by using the run button in the plugin.xml overview.